1. The Situation:

 The Ditch:

-The digital infrastructure reflected an earlier stage of the operation.
+- The digital infrastructure reflected an earlier stage of the operation and had not grown along with the company’s physical expansion.

-Routine updates risked site instability due to aging components and limited support.
+- Routine updates risked site instability due to aging components and limited technical support.

 Operational time shifted from selling equipment to managing workarounds.